weechat/specs.weechat.org/specs/2023-003-practical-semantic-versioning.md

 Rules to increment the version number:

-- the **major version** number is incremented only when intentional breaking changes target feature areas that are actively consumed by users, scripts or C plugin API
+- the **major version** number (`X`) is incremented only when intentional breaking changes target feature areas that are actively consumed by users, scripts or C plugin API
-- the **minor version** number is incremented for any new release of WeeChat that includes new features and bug fixes
+- the **minor version** number (`Y`) is incremented for any new release of WeeChat that includes new features and bug fixes, possibly breaking API with low impact on users
-- the **patch version** is reserved for releases that address severe bugs or security issues found after the release.
+- the **patch version** number (`Z`) is reserved for releases that address severe bugs or security issues found after the release.

 As WeeChat is constantly changing, new releases increment at least minor and sometimes major version number.\
 The patch version is only made on maintenance branches (e.g. for releases done in past, not the future version).